Toronto couple, 2 children killed in cottage fire remembered as 'lovely, open, giving' family

-Friends, neighbours and colleagues of a Toronto couple and their two children are reeling after learning the family died in a Christmas Eve fire at their cottage near Peterborough, Ont..
+Friends, neighbours and co-workers are reeling after learning a Toronto couple and their two children died in a Christmas Eve fire at their cottage near Peterborough, Ont..

-People in the Riverdale neighbourhood of Toronto confirmed to CBC News that the victims are Geoff Taber and Jacqueline (Jacquie) Gardner, and their sons Scott, 15, and Andrew, 13.
+Residents in Toronto's Riverdale neighbourhood confirmed that the victims are Geoff Taber and Jacqueline (Jacquie) Gardner, and their sons Scott, 15, and Andrew, 13.

 - 'Christmas tragedy': Cottage fire victims believed to be Toronto lawyer couple and 2 sons